bwynn/gallery/readme.md

 # gallry.js
 ## Overview
 Gallry.js is a javascript api that generates a responsive image gallery slider with minimal amounts of code needed to implement.
-Gallry.js also has customizable timing and easing abilities, along with the ability to change navigation colors* based on project specifications as well as loop functionality.
+Gallry.js also has customizable timing, easing, looping and retina settings.
 It is fully responsive, with size properties declared by the container element it is appended to.
 Gallry.js is touch enabled and developed with mobile and touch devices in mind.
 Adding this script to your project will allow for fully responsive galleries in mobile and desktop settings.

 ## Implementation

 ### Javascript
 Creating a new gallery is quick and easy to do.
 Gallry.js relies on one other javascript library, Velocity.js, authored by Julian Shapiro, to handle gallery animations.
-Your html file should reference the velocity.js script followed by gallry.js and your script file.
+Your html file should reference the velocity.js script followed by gallry.js and then your script file.
 ```
 <script src="velocity.js"></script>
 <script src="gallry.js></script>
 <script src="your_script.js></script>
 ```
 Within your script, create a new instance of the Gallery object.

 ```